Farmers' Protest : Stalemate Continues As Centre Rules Out Repeal Of Agri-reform Laws; Next Meeting On January 15

 The eighth round of talks between the farmers and the government held on January 8 failed to end the impasse yet again as the Centre ruled out any possibility of repealing the three agri-reform laws.

-"Discussion on the laws was taken up but no decision could be made.
-Govt urged that if farmer unions give an option other than repealing, we'll consider it.
-But no option could be presented, so the meeting was concluded," Union agriculture minister Narendra Singh Tomar told reporters after the meeting.
+"Discussion on the laws was taken up, but no decision could be made.
+The government urged that if farmer unions give an option other than repealing, we'll consider it.
+But no option could be presented, so the meeting was concluded," Union Agriculture Minister Narendra Singh Tomar told reporters after the meeting.

-"Those supporting the protest are of the view that the laws be repealed & there are many others who support the laws.
-Govt is continuously talking to the unions who want these laws be repealed.
+"Those supporting the protest are of the view that the laws be repealed and there are many others who support the laws.
+The government is continuously talking to the unions who want these laws be repealed.
 We also give appointment to those supporting the laws, when they request us," the minister said.

-"There was a heated discussion, we said we don't want anything other than repeal of laws.
-We won't go to any Court, this (repeal) will either be done or we'll continue to fight.
-Our parade on January 26 will go on as planned," Hannan Mollah, General Secretary, All India Kisan Sabha said.
+"There was a heated discussion, we said we don't want anything other than the repeal of laws.
+We won't go to any court, this (repeal) will either be done or we'll continue to fight.
+Our parade on January 26 will go on as planned," Hannan Mollah, General Secretary, All India Kisan Sabha, said.

-During the meeting that began at 2:45 pm in Vigyan Bhawan, farmers carried placards reading, ‘Either we will die or win’ and ‘Qanoon wapas toh hum ghar wapas (Repeal farm laws, we will return home)’ slogans.
+During the meeting that began at 2:45 pm in Vigyan Bhawan, farmers carried placards reading, "Either we will die or win" and "Qanoon wapas toh hum ghar wapas (repeal farm laws, we will return home)".

 Follow our LIVE BLOG on Farmers' Protest HERE

-Farmer leader Balbir Singh Rajewal who lead the dialogue from farmers' unions reportedly told agriculture minister Narendra Singh Tomar to repeal the laws as Centre had right to frame laws in agricultural sector.
-Railway minister Piyush Goyal was also present in the meeting representing the government.
+Farmer leader Balbir Singh Rajewal who lead the dialogue from farmers' unions reportedly told Agriculture Minister Narendra Singh Tomar to repeal the laws as the Centre had right to frame laws in agricultural sector.
+Railway Minister Piyush Goyal was also present in the meeting representing the government.

-Tomar, who had met union home minister Amit Shah before the talks, had outrightly rejected farmers' demand to repeal the laws.
-The government told farmers that it will only repeal laws if Supreme Court declares them illegal.
+Tomar, who had met Union Home Minister Amit Shah before the talks, had outrightly rejected farmers' demand to repeal the laws.
+The government told farmers that it would only repeal laws if the Supreme Court declares them illegal.
 Farmers have also refused to discuss any amendments to the laws.

 The Supreme Court of India will hear petitions against farm reform laws on January 11.
 Earlier, the seventh round of talks held on January 4 had remained inconclusive, too.